In this bonus post about communicating abroad, I’m going to share my story of getting lost in one of my favorite countries –– Thailand.

 He pointed to a man sitting at a plastic table, smoking a cigarette and counting 100 baht banknotes.

 “Kanchanaburi,” I said.

 He asked for 110 baht and pointed his cigarette at a minibus.

-“Kanchunaburi, chai mai kraup?”
+“Kanchanaburi, chai mai kraup?”
 I confirmed with the driver.
-You’re going to Kanchunaburi, aren’t you?
+You’re going to Kanchanaburi, aren’t you?

 He nodded.
 “Kraup!
 Kraup!”
 Yes!
 Yes!

 I climbed inside the minibus, nudged between a woman with a cylinder of nasal spray dangling from her right nostril and a man with a dozen Buddhist amulets around his neck.
 The bus pulled out, the Thai pop music cranked up and I was out – absent from the world, sleeping upright and dreaming of the Bridge on the River Kwai.
 Two hours later I awoke.

 “Farang!
 Farang!” the driver shouted above the music.
 Foreigner!
 Foreigner!
 He pointed to the sliding door.
 “You!
 Now!”

 I looked out the tinted window as we slowed past a fish-shaped street sign.
 I’d read these signs were everywhere in Kanchanaburi, symbolizing its freshwater cuisine.